daxingplay/grunt-kissy-xtemplate/README.md

 }
 ```

-Note that you must specify the KISSY version in your config.
+Note that you must specify the KISSY ``version`` in your options.
 Otherwise, KISSY XTemplate will use the latest version instead.